 The Redstone story, as told by our owner, Laura Downie, DVM

-I am a Colorado native and graduated from CSU in 2003.
+I am a Colorado native and graduated vet school from Colorado State University in 2003.
 After vet school, I was eager to see something new and ended up doing an internship and working in a busy practice in New York City.
 I became accustomed to working 6 day weeks, and feeling the drive to pay off some of my school debts- I worked longer hours than I probably should have.
 After I had my daughter in 2009, I eagerly moved back to Colorado.
 After maternity leave, it was time to get back to work but my memories of private practice gave me pause.
 I loved the clients and the practice in New York, but I had also been working at an emergency hospital.
 I had really burned myself out, and I was scared of doing the same thing and missing out on my daughter growing up.

 I started looking into corporate practices because of the benefits that they offered, but I couldn’t find one that felt right to me.
 I had been spoiled by certain things at my NY practice, like 24-hour patient care, and I didn’t want to compromise.
 I interviewed for months and couldn’t find the right job until I met the people starting a brand new Humane Society serving the Littleton and Englewood area (The Humane Society of the South Platte Valley).
 I had done shelter work in the past and found it to be very rewarding.
 I knew that a lot of local vets do not look kindly upon shelter vets, but I was so excited about this new position- I eagerly accepted.
 I put together their brand new spay-neuter program.
 Once we opened, I would spend 6 hours a day doing surgery and the rest of the time consulting on shelter cases.
 The pay was barely enough to make my student loan payment, but it was worth it.
 Working with shelter animals and an under-served community reinvigorated my passion for being a veterinarian.
 It was the perfect job for me at that time.
 Eventually, I grew to miss private practice.
 I missed the relationships that you can build with clients and their pets while working in private practice.
 So, I started doing relief work in the Denver area on my days off from the shelter.
 Mostly, I was an ER vet at VRCC.
 But I also took up a regular relief position working in the afternoons at Redstone Animal Hospital for Dr. Jim Hailey.